Library Collection Development Policy

 Library Profile

-The University of Delaware Library is comprised of Morris Library (the main library) and four branch libraries: Chemistry, Education Resource Center, Physics and Marine Studies.
+The University of Delaware Library is comprised of Morris Library (the main library), three branch libraries: Chemistry, Physics and Marine Studies; as well as the Education Resource Center.
 In addition, a Library Annex is used for the remote storage of materials.
 All are located on the Newark campus with the exception of the Marine Studies Library, located on the Lewes, Delaware campus.

 In 2020/2021 (FY21), the Library’s collections included more than 8.6 million items, including physical volumes (monographs and periodicals), microform units, e-journals, databases, e-books, e-videos, films and videos, government publications, maps and 10,000 linear feet of archives and manuscripts.